benemon/boundary-worker-operator/README.md

 * Headless Service - required for the StatefulSet
 * PersistentVolume - stores Worker state

 Once deployed, and assuming the Worker is configured correctly, the Worker will register with the HCP Cluster.
-The Worker will be configured with a number of default, Kubernetes specific tags:
+In addition to any custom tags you may supply in the CR, the Worker will be configured with a number of default, Kubernetes specific tags:

 ```sh
 tags {